-For recommended operating condition specifications of the RT8278, the maximum junction temperature is 125°C and T_A is the ambient temperature.
-The junction to ambient thermal resistance, θ{JA} , is layout dependent.
+For recommended operating condition specifications, the maximum junction temperature is 125°C. The junction to ambient thermal resistance, θ{JA} , is layout dependent.
 For SOP-8 (Exposed Pad) packages, the thermal resistance, θ{JA} , is 75°C/W on a standard JEDEC 51-7 four-layer thermal test board.
 The maximum power dissipation at T_A =25°C can be calculated by the following formulas :